Not sure what to do in Zakopane, Poland?

 Though its size is incredible, the real beauty of Morskie Oko lies in the crystal-clear lake water and the lush scenery around it.

 Bless your eyes with the views of the serene lake and the gorgeous Swiss Pines.
-Breath the refreshing mountain air, so fresh that it leaves you with a hint of sweetness.
+Breathe the refreshing mountain air, so fresh that it leaves you with a hint of sweetness.
 This is what visiting Zakopane is about!

 To get from Zakopane to Morskie Oko, you must first get to Palenica Białczańska, the furthest point a motorized vehicle can go.
 From Palenica Białczańska, it is a 2-hour hike to Morskie Oko Lake.
 Its moderate incline and well-paved road allow travelers with kids and elders to enjoy this hike too!